-Although the deans primarily deal with matters relating to a student’s academic performance and her disciplinary record, many other services are provided by the dean's office.
-Organizations and programs that exist exclusively for the benefit of William Smith students include:
+Although the deans primarily deal with matters relating to a student’s academic performance and disciplinary record, the deans can also provide support for other needs the student may have.

 The deans supplement support provided by a student’s faculty adviser.
 Any student may schedule an appointment with her dean to consult about her academic program.

 Typical topics of discussion include: graduation requirements, assistance in designing an individual major, study abroad planning, transfer credit, internships, planning for dual majors, graduate or professional school, accelerating a program of study, and making up for failed courses.

 Students are encouraged to use their dean as a sounding board as they think through academic and personal goals and how best to realize them.

 Students may request assistance with time management, study skills, academic planning, note taking, and other skills that may improve their academic achievement.